 Although you did not file your application in a timely manner, the statute of limitations was waived in accordance with the 25 August 2017 guidance from the Office of the Under Secretary of Defense for Personnel and Readiness (Kurta Memo).
-A three-member panel of the Board, sitting in executive session, considered your application on 18 December 2023.
+A three-member panel of the Board, sitting in executive session, considered your application on 22 January 2024.
 The names and votes of the panel members will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your service record, and applicable statutes, regulations, and policies, to include the Kurta Memo, the 3 September 2014 guidance from the Secretary of Defense regarding discharge upgrade requests by Veterans claiming post-traumatic stress disorder (PTSD)/mental health condition (MHC) (Hagel Memo), and the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice, or clemency determinations (Wilkie Memo).
-The Board also considered an advisory opinion (AO) from a qualified mental health professional.
-Although you were offered an opportunity to reply to the AO, you chose not to do so.
+The Board also considered an advisory opinion (AO) from a qualified mental health professional and your response to the AO.